umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ## Write a Custom Layout Stylesheet

-The default layout stylesheet is using CSS Grid.
-This can be modified or replaced to fit your implementation.
+The default layout stylesheet and mechanism is using CSS Grid.
+This can be modified to fit your implementation and your project.

 ### Adjusting Layout Stylesheet